What are possessive adjectives in Italian?

 - I lost my phone, can you lend me yours?

-And here we have some good news for you: if they are easy enough in English, they are even easier in Italian… They are exactly the same as the possessive adjectives!
+And here we have some good news for you: if they are easy enough in English, they are even easier in Italian… They are exactly the same as possessive adjectives!

 mine | mio | mia | miei | mie |